martin-marek/bnn-project/essay/essay.md

 \end{align}
 \label{eq_leapfrog}
 $$
 Conveniently, each transformation in Eq. \ref{eq_leapfrog} is a shear transformation, so the leapfrog algorithm preserves volume exactly.
 Also, the algorithm is time-reversible by negating $v$, running it for the same number of steps, and negating $v$ again.
 Both of these properties are required for Eq. \ref{eq_hmc_accept_prob} to hold. \cite{hmc}

 In general, HMC has three hyperparameters: step size $\sigma$, number of leaprog steps $n$, and *mass matrix* $m$.
 For simplicity, we only consider the use of a unit mass matrix, meaning we don't have to include it in any equations.
 Under some conditions, using a non-unit mass matrix might be beneficial, as it means that the momentum is updated at different rates for each parameter.
 However, there is no universally optimum value of the mass matrix.

 The product of step size with the number of steps is called the *trajectory length*.
 It dictates the average arc length that the particle travels during Hamiltonian dynamics.
 If the trajectory length is too small, the particle will make tiny steps, resulting in highly correlated samples of $\theta$.
-On the other hand, if the trajectory length is too large, the particle might aimlessly oscillate around its origin, as if it were rolling around the trough of a deep valley.
+On the other hand, if the trajectory length is too large, the particle might repeatedly oscillate around its origin, as if it were rolling around the trough of a deep valley.
 This idea is further discuseed in section \ref{sec_nuts}.
 In practice, we might set the trajectory length roughly similar to what we would expect the standard deviation of the posterior to be. \cite{bnn_posteriors} This is simple to esimate when the prior dominates the likelihood, but harder when the likelihood dominates the prior.

 The computational complexity of HMC scales linearly with the number of steps.
 Hence, given a fixed trajectory length, we would prefer the step size to be as large as possible.
 However, as the step size increases, the leapfrog approximation error increases, which reduces the acceptance rate.
 The solution is to use a step size as large as possible while maintaining a good acceptance rate -- e.g. $80\%$. \cite{bnn_posterior}